cezeta1/fx-exchange-demo/README.md

 Developed with .NET 8.0 using swagger for endpoint documentation.
 Use of the [restful API guidelines](https://restfulapi.net/resource-naming/).

  - Each solution can be run using Visual Studio OR using the `run-backend-solutions.bat` script in the root directory.
  - `CZ.Common`, `PaymentsAPI` and `FXRatesAPI` expose nuget packages for ease of use in other solutions.
 Upon changes on any of their Controllers, Services and/or Domains, they must be rebuilt and republished.
 To do that locally, use the `publish-nuget-packages.ps1` script.
 Please check and change package versions accordingly.
+Locally published packages are placed in the `_localfeed` folder.

 ### Frontend
 This project was generated with Angular CLI version 17.0.2, using Ng-Zorro as UI Library.